levoxtrip/TKB/docs/topics/JavaScript/JS/Basics.md

 It looks like `div class="message" style="width:30rem">text</div>`
 The `Inline Styles` overwrite the properties of css file.

-This is definitely new!!!
+This is new to me!!!!

-And this.

 # Math